 to look for suitable candidates.
 Or, if you will soon be ready to sell, you may be interested to know that at any given time an average of 366 registered seekers on the site are looking for practices for sale.

-Practice Opportunities and Careers is a free service for AAO members.
+The AAO Career Center is a free service for AAO members.

 “This is a third-generation practice going back to 1914,” says Dr. Ford.
 “My grandfather, Dr. James W. Ford, had his office in Chicago and served as AAO President from 1953-54.
 My dad, Dr. William Ford, moved north to the suburbs in 1947.
 I entered the practice with my dad in 1984.”